ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 graphical output panel allows you to interrogate the solution at any point.
 Right clicking on a panel provides zoom facilities.

-Note that the various plugins used by OpenCOR can be viewed under the Tools menu.
-A French language version of OpenCOR is also available under the Tools menu.
+The various plugins used by OpenCOR can be viewed under the Tools menu.
+A French language version of OpenCOR is also available under the *Tools* menu.
+An option under the *File* menu allows a file to be locked (also ‘CTRL-L’).
+To indicate that the file is locked, the background colour switches to **pink** in the *CellML Text* and *Raw CellML* views and a lock symbol appears on the filename tab.
+Note that OpenCOR text is case sensitive.

 **
 **